SWMatte/Online-Ticket-Booking/README.md

 ### how this application work?

 The purpose of this application is to allow end-users to purchase tickets for specific movies, displaying the purchased ticket with all the associated details, including Film, Cinema, Cost, and Customer information.
-The application also supports CRUD operations (Create, Read, Update, Delete) on various entities present within the application.
+The application also supports CRUD operations (Create, Read, Update, Delete) on various entities present within the application.Security ensures that these operations can only be performed when the user is logged in and their data is present in the database.
+Furthermore, the only endpoint accessible without authorization is the ADD-client endpoint.

 ## Class Explanation:
 ### Ticket Entity: